 Your medical team might advise you to try for a baby naturally after finishing cancer treatment.
-Sexual intercourse is more likely to lead to conception if sperm counts and motility are close to normal.
+Your fertility specialist will talk to you about factors to consider, including:

 Testicular sperm extraction may also be used after cancer treatment if you can’t ejaculate or if the semen ejaculated doesn’t contain sperm.

 If you are infertile after cancer treatment, using donor sperm is another way to become a parent.
 You can access sperm in two ways: